 How common is male pattern hair loss?

-Male pattern hair loss affects at least 50% of men at some point in their lives, and possibly as many as 80% by the age of 70 years.
+Male pattern hair loss affects nearly all men at some point in their lives.
 It affects different populations at different rates, probably because of genetics.
-Up to half of male Caucasians will experience some degree of hair loss by age 50, while other population groups such as Japanese and Chinese men are far less affected.
+Up to half of male Caucasians will experience some degree of hair loss by age 50, and possibly as many as 80% by the age of 70 years, while other population groups such as Japanese and Chinese men are far less affected.

 The severity of hair loss can be classified in several ways.
-Illustrated is the Norwood classification.
+Norwood and Sinclair systems are shown below.

 Isn't hair loss just a cosmetic issue?